microsoft/xr-development-for-beginners/README.md

 [![GitHub stars](https://img.shields.io/github/stars/microsoft/Web-Dev-For-Beginners.svg?style=social&label=Star&maxAge=2592000)](https://GitHub.com/microsoft/xr-development-for-beginners/stargazers/)

-# Intro to XR Development
+# XR Development for Beginners

 Azure Cloud Advocates at Microsoft are pleased to offer a 8-week, 25-lesson curriculum all about Extended Reality (XR) development.
 Each lesson a written lecture, a post-lesson quiz, supplemental resources, and an assignment.
 Our project-based pedagogy allows you to learn while building, a proven way for new skills to 'stick'.